 A good team consist of 5-7 individuals who are passionate about orphan care ministry.
 Each one commits to a specific role of responsibility.
 After your first meeting and as your Orphan Care Ministry’s vision comes to life, make sure each leadership team member has a designated role.
 Of course, each church’s Orphan Care Ministry team will be different as God leads your area of greatest impact, but here are a few possibilities for team member job assignments:

-- Foster Care Recruitment Coordinator – Hosts events and initiatives, creating opportunities to recruit foster parents throughout the church and community.
+- Foster Care Recruitment Coordinator – Hosts events and community.

 - Foster Care Support Coordinator – Leads the church to support foster families through wraparound services making sure every foster family has a prayer warrior, needed resources and a respite family to help them in their foster parent journey.